 \textbf{Task Formulation.} Node classification is one of the most widely adopted tasks for evaluating graph neural networks, and as defined in Definition~\ref{def:dyNode}, the algorithm is designed to label every node with a categorical class \textit{at a future time point}, given the observation of the history time window.

-\textbf{Event.} Likewise, we focus on the edge-addition events.
-For example, on the Elliptic dataset, a new edge can be viewed as a flow of bitcoins from one transaction (node) to the next.
+\textbf{Event.} Likewise, we focus on edge-addition events, for example on the Elliptic dataset, a new edge can be viewed as a flow of bitcoins from one transaction (node) to the other.

-\textbf{Training Loss.} Fig.~\ref{fig:cam}(c) presents the details about model encoding and training for node classification.
+\textbf{Training Loss.} Fig.~\ref{fig:cam}(c) presents details on model encoding and training for node classification.
 Given $\mathcal{N}_u$, we compute $\mathbf{h}^{(t_u)}_{u;L}$ for query $v_u$ by stacking $L$ layers to predict $\mathbf{y}_u^{(t_u)}$ at time $t_u$ (e.g., the time of next event on query $v_u$): where $\mathbf{W}^O\!\in\!\mathbb{R}^{d\times{C}},\mathbf{b}^{O}\!\in\!\mathbb{R}^C$ are the model parameters and $C$ is the number of classes while $d$ is the embeddings size.
 To the end, we optimize the overall model parameters $\Theta$ by minimizing the following cross-entropy loss: where note that the loss is computed on all nodes $\mathbb{V}$, not limited to the masked ones.
 We empirically found that this stabilizes the training and increases the performance.

 \textbf{Inference.} During training, the embedding $\mathbf{q}(\mathbf{y}^{(t_u)}_u)$ for masked queries is derived from the label $\mathbf{y}^{(t_u)}_u$ which is not available in testing phase.
 Therefore, we disable the masking and use original node features $\mathbf{X}$, i.e., $\mathbf{H}_0=\mathbf{W}\mathbf{X}$ as model input.
 Warn that training the model solely on masked nodes will introduce a mismatch between the training and testing, which hurts the performance in general.